 The challenge I see is that more applications will try to expand their offerings to cover a broader capability set, however the trade-off to be considered here is whether to use one application that covers a broader scope of capabilities well, versus going down a best of breed approach where you end up using a suite of applications that focus on specific capability areas exceptionally well.

-HR Technology Manager – Team Success at Cisco
+By: Alistair Antoine, HR Technology Manager – Team Success at Cisco